GriffinPlus/docker-zimbra/README.md

 | 5223/tcp | XMPP (default legacy port)              |
 | 7071/tcp | HTTPS (admin panel)                     |

 Access to backend services, e.g. LDAP, MariaDB or the Jetty server, is blocked by the packet filter.
-Access to webmail or the admin panel via HTTP(S) as well as mail access via POP(S) and IMAP(S) are proxied by NGINX shipped with Zimbra adding an extra layer of security.
-If you keep the default settings when installing Zimbra using this image, inter-process communication will configured to work without encryption to speed up operation.
+Access to webmail via HTTP(S) as well as mail access via POP(S) and IMAP(S) are proxied by NGINX shipped with Zimbra adding an extra layer of security.
+If you keep the default settings when installing Zimbra using this image, secure inter-process communication will be enabled.
+You can disable this feature.
+It will speed up the overall system performance as Zimbra components communicate without encryption.
 This is not an issue as everything is running on the same host, even within the same container.

 Furthermore the packet filter comes with a couple of rules protecting against common threats:
 - TCP floods (except SYN floods)